DanCesRom/selenium_test/README.md

 The script will:

-1.Open the web app in each browser.
+1. Open the web app in each browser.
-2.Log in using the predefined password.
+2. Log in using the predefined password.
-3.Select filters and add cards.
+3. Select filters and add cards.
-4.Navigate to the "Owned" page.
+4. Navigate to the "Owned" page.
-5.Capture a screenshot of the results.
+5. Capture a screenshot of the results.
-6.Clear the database (only in Edge).
+6. Clear the database (only in Edge).

 **Notes**
 Adjust time.sleep() values if needed for slow-loading pages.